 Make an impact today

 So many of you have already generously invested during COVID-19 — thank you!
 Both our regular programs and COVID-19 initiatives are ongoing, so your investment today will continue to enable people to protect themselves and their families, and also lift themselves out of hunger and poverty.
-Reach out to 16.5 million people living in THP communities in Africa, India and Bangladesh by investing here.
+Reach out to 16.5 million people living in THP communities in Africa, India and Bangladesh by donating here.